pavan0209/spring-dependency-injection/README.md

 👉 *Spring Dependency Injection allows us to define and manage objects through configuration instead of creating them manually in code.
 This makes the application easier to modify, as we can change values or switch objects without updating the Java code.
-It helps keep the code clean, flexible, and easier to maintain.*
+It helps keep the code clean, flexible, and easier to maintain*